 You have only a few seconds to catch their attention.
 The ad graphic is all you have.

-With Designed Catalogs you can announce sales, daily deals, new collections, bestsellers (right on the ad graphic itself!) – anything that you, as the store owner, think will get customers to your store.
+With Branded Catalogs you can announce sales, daily deals, new collections, bestsellers (right on the ad graphic itself!) – anything that you, as the store owner, think will get customers to your store.

 What’s even better?
-Once you have audience in your Facebook Pixel, you can use Designed Catalogs to target buyers at every stage of their purchase journey.
+Once you have audience in your Facebook Pixel, you can use Branded Catalogs to target buyers at every stage of their purchase journey.